Last Updated on July 19, 2020

-Prebiotics serves as food source for the microorganisms in the colon (intestinal flora) and is fermented by them.
+Prebiotics serves as a food source for the microorganisms in the colon (intestinal flora) and is fermented by them.
 This produces short-chain fatty acids that ensure, among other things, that the gut microbiome achieves a healthy pH value.

 But that's not all!

 Since the resistant starch increases stool weight, especially green bananas can counteract constipation.
 And …eating green bananas can also help to treat diarrhea.
 The reason: Contained pectin protects the intestinal mucosa and binds bacterial toxins.